cncf/toc/projects/kubescape/kubescape-incubation-proposal.md

 The project does maintain a [security.md file](https://github.com/kubescape/kubescape/commit/accc8a38347297ef41d72deef617af5a8995d22b)  that details how security issues are reported and responded.
 The project also has a [security-insights file](https://github.com/kubescape/kubescape/commit/915d5d993b389c2243e0d6295c805f6a6fb5c358 ) for adopters and contributors to understand the security practices the project employs.

 Meetings are recorded and uploaded to Youtube.
-The meeting notes link was previously buried in a comment on a Kubescape discussion and has since been added to the README for the projec and linked in the Contributor guide.
+The meeting notes link was previously buried in a comment on a Kubescape discussion and has since been added to the README for the project and linked in the Contributor guide.
 The meeting notes are titled "Kubescape Developer Sync", with the regular meeting attendees typically not more than two individuals who both employed by ARMO.
 The meeting notes document only goes back to February of 2024 with gaps in frequency.

 The project’s slack channel’s are active, notable the #kubescape primary channel is used by potential adopters and contributors to ask questions of how the project operates or any issues/bugs/challenges experienced.
 The Kubescape-dev channel does get reminder notifications of the upcoming community meeting but it and the meeting notes document seem more focused on the development of the project which may deter some interested contributors as not being approachable (not devs of the project ergo the meeting may not be appropriate for them to attend).
 This channel also overlaps in troubleshooting and project functionality discussions which occur in the Kubescape channel generally.